crim-ca/pydggsapi/docs/source/introduction.rst

     mircomamba activate <name>

-In order to work with IGEO7 (using `DGGRIG <https://github.com/sahrk/DGGRID>`_), the dggrid executable needs to be available.
+In order to work with IGEO7 (using `DGGRID <https://github.com/sahrk/DGGRID>`_), the dggrid executable needs to be available.
 You can compile it yourself, or install into the conda/micromamba environment from conda-forge:

 .. code-block:: bash